grande-dev/OpenMAUVe/README.md

 This code represents a **limited** version of the OpeMAUVe simulator, released in this form for the reviewers of the AQ2UASIM 2025 workshop.
 We kindly ask you to avoid uploading this code to any public platform.

-An OpenModelica-based simulator for generic Autonomous Underwater Vehicles and Underwater Gliders.
+An OpenModelica-based simulator for complex Autonomous Underwater Vehicles, Underwater Gliders and hybrid vehicles.

 <img src="https://github.com/grande-dev/OpenMAUV-test/blob/master/images/logo_OpenMAUVe.png">